Map and Information on Egypt, Click Here

 I rock up Saturday and I’m told it is another EP100 for the traffic police, the EP272 was for customs.
 I am sure the extra 100 is B.S., but I have no way of knowing for sure.
 I even had to pay him EP20 baksheesh for all the ‘work’ he did for me.
 By then, I had been waiting over 4 hours, and I was desperate to get going.
 I was just so angry at all the B.S. bureaucracy and how corrupt the Egyptians are, I just wanted to go.

-img_1156.jpg (29840 bytes) 1156.
-This is the customs guy that ripped me off in Aswan.
-I’ve forgotten his name, but I’ll never forget his face.
 Corruption really annoys me, and this experience really left me seething.
-Sure, this wasn’t a big deal, just a small time government official lining his pockets, but the problem is that corruption becomes a way of life, and it perverts every commercial transaction.
-Corruption and greed are behind most of Africa’s problems, and it is the innocent who pay the price, often with their life.
+Sure, this wasn’t a big deal, just a small time government official lining his pockets, but the problem is that corruption becomes a way of life, and it prevents the country from ever becoming great.
+The rich get richer and the poor get poorer.
+Corruption and greed are behind most of Africa’s problems, and it is the poor who pay the biggest price, often with their life.

 This guy also insisted that I meet a friend of his at work, so that we could go to a duty free and buy him a few bottles of Scotch whisky using my passport.
 Foreigners can buy alcohol up to 3 days after arriving by just showing their passport.
 This good Muslim must like a bit of the western vice, and his referring mate obviously gets his kick-back for his efforts.
-I didn’t do it, and maybe that is why it cost me so much.
+I told him to get lost, and maybe that is why it cost me so much.

 A bit more of a rave on corruption since this is my last African nation.
 If you have bought a diamond in the last 20 years, there is a good chance that it is what they call a blood diamond.
 Millions have died over the wealth that diamonds provide to Governments and war-lords in Africa to fund their armies into battles for even more riches.
 Most of Western and Central Africa fall into this category.
 If it isn’t diamonds, it is oil.
-If it isn’t oil, it is simply people in power bleeding their entire nation dry like what Robert Mugabe and his henchmen are doing to Zimbabwe.
+If it isn’t oil, it is simply people in power, bleeding their entire nation dry like what Robert Mugabe and his henchmen are doing to Zimbabwe.
 Mugabe is one on the richest men in the world, while his people starve, and he kicks the very people capable of feeding the nation out of the country, a country they were born and raised in.
 Malawi is suffering a bad drought at the moment, and people are starving.
 There is still plenty of arable land, but the Government owns it, and is growing tobacco for the world’s tobacco giants.
-The Malawi government is corrupt, and so does qualify for assistance from the western world, so I guess it’s people will simply starve to death while the government still rakes in money from the tobacco giants.
+The Malawi government is corrupt, so first world nations are loathe to invest or support them.
+I guess it’s people will simply starve to death while the government still rakes in money from the tobacco giants.
 I don’t doubt that Malawi must have foreign currency, but clearly something is out of balance.
 Almost every country in Africa has been a victim of gross greed and corruption, leading to God knows how many millions of deaths.

 Africa is possibly the most beautiful and resource rich continent on earth.
 It has natural resources like oil, diamonds, and minerals.
 It has huge expanses of farming land, more than enough to feed themselves and export to the rest of the world.
 It has a huge supply of strong and versatile labour.
 The continent should be thriving, but greed and corruption have relegated the continent to one of the poorest and most battle scarred in the world.